chrisguest75/docker_examples/36_layers_speed/README.md

 # README

 Demonstrates timing differences with layers building and running

 Build some image with ten layers.
 Then extend to 50 layers to see if timing is linear.

-NOTE: So far it doesn't seem that much slower to have lots of layers during execution.
+ℹ NOTE: So far it doesn't seem that much slower to have lots of layers during execution.

 ## Test building layers

 ### Test Functions

 ```sh
 function build_normal() {
     docker build --no-cache -f $1.Dockerfile -t $1 .